Financial Aid Mission Statement

 Budgets are constructed to estimate expenses for periods of enrollment for the fall and spring semesters as well as the summer terms.

-For actual budgets please see the Cost Estimate page.
+For actual budgets please see the Cost of Attendance page.

 Disbursing Financial Aid